aws-amplify/docs/docs/lib/troubleshooting/fragments/js/upgrading.md

 ## Upgrade Amplify packages

-If you want to know update all Amplify packages to the `latest` version from npm and will make sure that only one version of every Amplify package is installed.
+If you want to update all Amplify packages to the `latest` versions from npm, run the following command, it will also make sure that only one version of every Amplify package is installed.

 <amplify-block-switcher>